The title for this post was the hardest of all for me. What to call it…hmm… Some potential options were:

 We can all agree that NO ONE knows the future.
 We can all agree it is our responsibility to be prepared, as best we know how, to approach whatever the future may hold.
 We can all agree extremely high levels of debt are bad.
 Most of us would agree if you can be totally debt free, you should.
 I would propose that it all boils down to risk mitigation – minimizing the unnecessary risks in your life.
 That is in fact how I opened From Debtor to Better, with a discussion of risk, risk management and how to do a basic risk assessment.

 I believe a reasonable mortgage is a sometimes-necessary step to fully owning your own home and being completely debt free.
 If you rent forever, you are always required to come up with a monthly sum to pay a landlord.
 If you have a mortgage, you are “always” required to come up with a monthly sum to pay the bank…until you pay it off.
 Unlike rent, you can pay extra and be done with a mortgage faster.
 Renting is not evil and is a very good idea for many.
 However, if the goal is to minimize your risk, the goal should be to OWN (not borrow, rent, steal) enough property and living space to be relatively self-sufficient.
+The Lakegarden Residences Condo has a excellent connectivity with Yuan Ching Road, Pan Island Expressway, and Ayer Rajah Expressway within a 10-minute drive.
 My point: if you lost your job the day after your mortgage was paid off, it would be a lot easier to deal with because you would need a lot less cash to make ends meet each month.
+Then while looking for a letting agent in Bristol we found The Letting Game and they have been absolutely incredible, so we highly recommend them.

 - I don’t believe in all the gold investing hype.
 Why?
 There are least seven reasons gold doesn’t make sense to me.